FlipeetHQ/.github/profile/README.md

     <p align="center">
 </p>

 Flipeet is an NFT marketplace built originally on the ethereum network.
-It's built to offer NFT creators and collectors more range of options to trade and exchange their NFT assets securely over the blockchain.
+It's built to offer NFT creators and collectors more range of options to trade and exchange their NFT assets securely on the blockchain.

 ![unnamed](https://user-images.githubusercontent.com/11097108/146640298-12da8642-8580-4906-a350-826f64970916.gif)